Fossa (animal)

 The fossa is the largest mammalian carnivore on Madagascar and has been compared to a small cougar, as it has convergently evolved many cat-like features.
 Adults have a head-body length of 70–80 cm and weigh between 5.5 and 8.6 kg, with the males larger than the females.
 It has semi-retractable claws (meaning it can extend but not retract its claws fully) and flexible ankles that allow it to climb up and down trees head-first, and also support jumping from tree to tree.
 A larger relative of the species, Cryptoprocta spelea, probably became extinct before 1400.

 The species is widespread, although population densities are usually low.
 It is found solely in forested habitat, and actively hunts both by day and night.
 Over 50% of its diet consists of lemurs, the endemic primates found on the island; tenrecs, rodents, lizards, birds, and other animals are also documented as prey.
 Mating usually occurs in trees on horizontal limbs and can last for several hours.
-Litters range from one to six pups, which are born blind and toothless (altricial).
+Litters range from one to six pups, which are born altricial (blind and toothless).
 Infants wean after 4.5 months and are independent after a year.
 Sexual maturity occurs around three to four years of age, and life expectancy in captivity is 20 years.
 The fossa is listed as a vulnerable species on the IUCN Red List.
 It is generally feared by the Malagasy people and is often protected by their fady taboo.
 The greatest threat to the fossa is habitat destruction.

-Its classification has been controversial because its physical traits resemble those of cats, yet other traits suggest a close relationship with viverrids.
+Its taxonomic classification has been controversial because its physical traits resemble those of cats, yet other traits suggest a close relationship with viverrids.
 Its classification, along with that of the other Malagasy carnivores, influenced hypotheses about how many times mammalian carnivores have colonized Madagascar.
 With genetic studies demonstrating that the fossa and all other Malagasy carnivores are most closely related to each other forming a clade, recognized as the family Eupleridae, carnivorans are now thought to have colonized the island once, around 18–20 million years ago.

 Etymology

 The generic name Cryptoprocta refers to how the animal's anus is hidden by its anal pouch, from the Ancient Greek words crypto- "hidden", and procta "anus".
 The species name ferox is the Latin adjective "fierce" or "wild".

 Its common name comes from the word fosa [ˈfusə̥] in Malagasy, an Austronesian language, and some authors have adopted the Malagasy spelling in English.

 The word is similar to posa (meaning "cat") in the Iban language (another Austronesian language) from Borneo, and both terms may derive from trade languages from the 1600s.
 However, an alternative etymology suggests a link to another word that comes from Malay: pusa refers to the Malayan weasel (Mustela nudipes).
 The Malay word pusa could have become posa for cats in Borneo, while in Madagascar the word could have become fosa to refer to the fossa.